-Any testimony about Ex-Im Bank must include a discussion of the challenges Ex-Im Bank will be facing over the next five years, the length of our request for reauthorization.
+Any testimony about Ex-Im Bank must include a discussion of the challenges the Bank will be facing over the next five years, the length of our request for reauthorization.
 That is no easy task, because it is extremely difficult to predict even such major events as the Asian financial crisis of the late 1990's, or the rise and fall of some or our major markets in South America such as Venezuela and Argentina.
-But there are issues that bear watching and which may have to be dealt over the next five years.
+But there are issues that bear watching and which may have to be dealt with over the next five years.

 Developing countries on the upper part of the industrialization scale (e.g. Brazil, Russia, India and China) are emerging as significant exporters of capital goods such as airplanes, trains and construction and telecommunications equipment.
 Those products are generally priced very attractively, are steadily improving in their quality and are typically supported by official financing.
-This financing is often on better terms better than agreed to by members of the OECD.
+This financing is often on better terms than agreed to by members of the OECD.
 U.S. companies, and those in all G-7 countries for that matter, are noting that these emerging exporters are displacing them in a variety of markets around the world - and financing is sometimes a key element in that displacement.
-We have to decide what should Ex-Im Bank's response be.
+We are working with both our interagency and G-7 counterparts to better define this rising challenge and determine the best array of measures to successfully address it.
+There is no clearer or more fundamental mandate than leveling the playing field for our exporters and keeping jobs here in the United States.